D3: Reframing Your Thinking

 The most powerful stories you carry are often invisible.
 They’re so subtle you don’t even realize how much they dictate your choices:

-- “I’m not cut out for leadership.”
+“I’m not cut out for leadership.”

-- “It’s too late for me to start over.”
+“It’s too late for me to start over.”

-- “I’m not experienced enough to belong in this space.”
+“I’m not experienced enough to belong here.”

-And when you pinpoint those false assumptions, you can begin rewriting the script.
-This is how personal reinvention begins–one tiny shift at a time.
+This is how personal reinvention begins–one tiny perspective shift at a time.

 4. Better Decisions Start with a Flexible Mindset

 Your mindset directly shapes how you interpret situations, and how you respond will define the outcome.
-Assumptions act like filters, dictating what you notice and how you react.

 But in a world that’s constantly shifting, holding onto the wrong assumption can cost you, not just in terms of time or money, but in missed opportunities.